panicafterdark/PAD-Embeds/README.md

 ## Sending embeds

-Create your series of embeds on [discohook](https://discohook.org/), then copy+paste the text in the "JSON data" field from the bottom in a text editor of your choosing and save it.
+Create your series of embeds on [discohook](https://discohook.org/), then copy+paste the text in the "JSON data" field from the bottom into a text editor of your choosing and save it.

 To send the embeds upload the file to discord with the comment `pad!send`.
 The message and file should be deleted and the the embeds should all be uploaded.